2025 dates for your space and climate events calendar

 Climate services for cities – Shaping climate adaptation and mitigation actions, Climateurope2, online, March 11th-12th

-Community discussions on the design, use, quality, business innovation, and policy drivers of climate services.
+There will be community discussions on the design, use, quality, business innovation, and policy drivers of climate services.
 The fourth Climateurope Webstival will cover standardisation, mitigation as a complementary strategy to adaptation, climate neutral cities, the Climate Digital Twin of Destination Earth and more.
 Registration is free.

 Space-Comm Expo, London, March 11th-12th